-You can find the workflow designer on the Steps tab when editing an advanced workflow.
-It consists of a toolbar and a grid.
+You can find the workflow designer on the Steps tab when editing an advanced workflow (in the Workflows application).
+The designer consists of a toolbar and a grid.
 By placing workflow steps from the toolbar on the grid and connecting them, you form a graph that represents the workflow process.

 The following image shows a basic workflow process consisting of the Edit, Published and Archived steps, as it appears in the workflow designer.
 The steps are connected with transition lines.
 The direction in which the arrows point is the direction in which a page will be shifted through the steps.

 If your graph doesn't fit into the designer area, you can click and drag an unoccupied area of the grid to shift it and expose additional free space.

 Features described on this page require the Kentico EMS license.

 In advanced workflow, you can use the following types of steps: